David-Maisonave/SqliteFuzzyPlusExtension/README.md

 ### Using SqliteFuzzyPlusExtension Without SQLite
 - Fuzzy Functions
-  - Most fuzzy functions in SqliteFuzzyPlusExtension can be called directly without using SQLite at all.
+  - Most fuzzy functions in SqliteFuzzyPlusExtension can be called directly without using SQLite.
   - See [UsingFuzzyFunctionsOutsideSQLite.md](https://github.com/David-Maisonave/SqliteFuzzyPlusExtension/blob/main/Docs/UsingFuzzyFunctionsOutsideSQLite.md) for more details.

 # Function List